chocolatey/choco-wiki/HelpersUpdateSessionEnvironment.md

 ## Description

-When chocolatey installs a package, the package author may add or change certain environment variables that will affect how the application runs or how it is accessed.
-Often, these changes are not visible to the current powershell session.
-This means the user needs to open a new powershell session before these settings take effect which can render the installed application nonfunctional until that time.
+When Chocolatey installs a package, the package author may add or change certain environment variables that will affect how the application runs or how it is accessed.
+Often, these changes are not visible to the current PowerShell session.
+This means the user needs to open a new PowerShell session before these settings take effect which can render the installed application nonfunctional until that time.

-Use the Update-SessionEnvironment command to refresh the current powershell session with all environment settings possibly performed by chocolatey package installs.
+Use the Update-SessionEnvironment command to refresh the current PowerShell session with all environment settings possibly performed by Chocolatey package installs.

+## Notes

+This method is also added to the user's PowerShell profile as `refreshenv`.
+When called as `refreshenv`, the method will provide additional output.

+Preserves `PSModulePath` as set by the process starting in 0.9.10.

 ## Aliases